Updated February 2019

 14. Is respite care available?
 If yes, who is eligible and how do families access respite care?

-Yes, respite care is provided if it is approved during the intial process of assessing the child’s needs and approving adoption assistance.
+Yes, respite care is provided if it is approved during the initial process of assessing the child’s needs and approving adoption assistance.

 15. Is residential treatment available?
 If yes, who is eligible and how do families access residential treatment services?